Jodu555/Auto-Deployer/README.md

 - [x] Discord Webhook Integration
 - [ ] Slack Webhook Integration
 - [ ] Implement a native Website renderer so it renders a file default on the slash route
+- [ ] Implement a simple api to get deploy infos